neoascetic/notes/README.md

 smpl - the simplest jekyll theme [![](https://img.shields.io/badge/license-WTFPL-green.svg?style=flat-square)](http://www.wtfpl.net/)
 ================================

-Easiest (sic!) way to run blog like a hacker using Github Pages.
+Easiest (sic!) way to run a blog like a hacker using Github Pages.

 [Github  Pages][github-pages]   is  a   cool  service.
-It  provides   a  free hosting   for   static   websites   which    is   a   great   choice   to   any project  to  host   its  documentation.
+It  provides   a  free hosting  for  static  websites,  and  this   is  is  a  great  choice  for  any project  to  host   its  documentation.
 Even  better  is   that  it  [provides ability][github-pages-jekyll-usage] to use  great static websites **generator** named Jekyll  to introduce some  kind of dynamics and  drop the need  to create each separate html-page by your hands (or need to generate a site locally).

-While you creating content for the website you  do not need to use less or more poky WYSIWYG-editor, to  have an browser or even graphical  environment at all!
+While you creating content for the website you  do not need to use less or more poky WYSIWYG-editor,  to have a browser  or even graphical environment  at all!
 Content are just  simple text files, templates are also  text files and changes sending is  not a form submit  using website interface, but  regular well-known push to git repository!